Scholarship of Teaching and Learning Program

 Take your research further!

 The Scholarship of Teaching and Learning (SoTL) Publication Residency is ideal for graduate student and postdoc participants who have already completed a Teaching as Research (TAR) project, and would like to write up a formal journal article or other manuscript for publication.
 The program involves one-on-one mentoring and opportunities for group support and peer feedback.
 Assistance throughout the writing and editing process will be available, as will help responding to reviewers’ comments and feedback.
 Participants also present their work at the Connecting Research and Teaching Conference with others also presenting education research findings and evidence-based best practices.
-We also can help you identify travel funding to present your work at professional or teaching-focused conferences, and apply to participate in the CIRTL Network Exchange Program.
+We also can help you identify travel funding to present your work at professional or teaching-focused conferences, and apply to participate in a CIRTL Network Exchange visit.

 Presentation of results beyond Cornell or publication in a peer-reviewed journal or in Cornell’s working paper series meets the requirements for the CIRTL Scholar certificate, the most rigorous level of CIRTL engagement.